lawlesst/triple-edit/README.md

 To make ready use of this application, you would need access to a [VIVO](http://github.com/lawlesst/vivo-vagrant) instance with [sample data](http://github.com/lawlesst/vivo-sample-data).

-If you are interested in using it with other triple stores (Sesame seems to be a good candidate, Fuesiki with updates turned on too) or applications, use the bundled `VivoBackend` as an example for writing your own backend.
-If you wanted to write your own backend class it would need an `add_remove` method that accepts a RDFLib graph of additions and subtractions.
+If you are interested in using it with other triplestores (Sesame seems to be a good candidate, Fuesiki with updates turned on too) or applications, use the bundled `VivoBackend` as an example for writing your own backend.
+Your own backend class it would need an `add_remove` method that accepts a RDFLib graph of additions and subtractions.
 That's it.
 Again, this is for demonstration purposes so it will require some tinkering and original code to connect to a different backend.